The Science Behind Insentials

 The smart technology.

-Smart Vitamins' unique slow release duocapsule technology is designed to release or release the vitamins more slowly for better absorption.
-This technology involves encapsulating the vitamins in a special coating so that the vitamins float in Omega3 rather than in fillers.
+The unique slow-release duo-capsule technology of Smart Vitamins is designed to release vitamins more slowly for better absorption.
+This technology means that the vitamins are encapsulated in a special coating, so that the vitamins float in Omega-3 instead of in fillers.

-Vitamins are vital nutrients that support the proper functioning of our body.
+Vitamins are vital nutrients that support the proper functioning of our bodies.

-Every vitamin has a unique role in the body, and deficiencies can lead to a variety of health and beauty issues such as weight gain, early menopause, skin ageing, acne, PCOS, fertility problems...
-Modern medicine addresses these symptoms with reactive remedies.
-We prefer to work alongside medicine to focus more on prevention.
+Each vitamin has a unique role in the body, and deficiencies can lead to a variety of health and beauty ailments such as weight gain, premature menopause, skin aging, acne, PCOS, fertility problems, etc. Current medicine addresses these symptoms with reactive remedies.
+We would like to work with medicine on more prevention.

-The liver, first to become insulin resistant, plays a vital role in your body
+The liver, being the first organ to become insulin resistant, plays a vital role in your body⁴

 The liver is a jack-of-all-trades in our body.
-We know it primarily as the detoxifier, the organ responsible for detoxifying or neutralising free radicals and toxins.
+We mainly know it as the detoxifier; the organ that ensures our detoxification or neutralization of free radicals and toxins.

-In this detoxification process, several chemical phases are naturally at work.
-The most important is glutathione, an endogenous antioxidant that we can produce ourselves, but not in sufficient quantities given our higher consumption.
+In this detoxification process, various chemical phases are naturally at work.
+The most important is glutathione, an endogenous antioxidant that we can produce ourselves, but not sufficiently given our higher consumption.

-The danger is that you don't feel an overloaded liver.
+The danger is that you don't feel a burdened liver.
 You only feel it when it's too late.
-Taking preventive action on minor ailments such as waking up at night, difficulty losing weight, lack of energy, skin impurities, and hormonal imbalance means revitalising your life in the long term.
+Proactively addressing your minor ailments such as waking up at night, difficulty losing weight, energy deficiencies, skin impurities, and hormonal imbalance is revitalizing your life in the long term.

 Discover the science behind glutathione